cjerzak/strategize-software/README.md

 # `strategize: An R package for discovering optimal treatment strategies in high-dimensional data.

 Software for implementing optimal stochastic intervention analysis.
 Current implementation handles conjoint data from experiments.
 Future implementation may also include text, network, and/or time series, with observational data also potentially allowed as well.
+ABC.

 # Installation
 The most recent version of `strategize` can be installed directly from the repository using the `devtools` package